Escalation in Syria means EU less likely to soften stance on Russia

 "But even if its is too early for the whole bloc to arrive at a common position, the sole fact that these discussions are taking place does send a signal to Russia," one said.

-(Additional reporting by Andreas Rinke in Berlin, Writing by Gabriela Baczynska)
+(Additional reporting by Andreas Rinke in Berlin, Writing by Gabriela Baczynska, Editing by Angus MacSwan)